 See also the Environmental Links

-page for environmental organisations, which may have useful resources.
+page for environmental organisations, many of which have useful resources.

-The Revd Stephen Sizer has put together a series of five Bible studies suitable for use in home groups, especially during the season of creation (1 Sept - 4 Oct).
+The Revd Stephen Sizer put together a series of five Bible studies to help Christ Church, Virginia Water become an Eco Church.
+These are suitable for use in home groups, especially during the season of creation (1 Sept - 4 Oct).

 He has also written a blog about our mandate for creation care.